lisp-docs/process-dpans3r/output/chap-1/b-e-definitions/_b-e-b-b-font-key.md

-Sometimes a glossary term appears subscripted, as in “*whitespace*<sub>2</sub>.”
+Sometimes a glossary term appears subscripted, as in “<GlossaryTerm styled={true} term={"whitespace"}><i>whitespace</i></GlossaryTerm><sub>2</sub>.”
 Such a notation selects one particular Glossary definition out of several, in this case the second.
 The subscript notation for Glossary terms is generally used where the context might be insufficient to disambiguate among the available definitions.

-*name*
+<GlossaryTerm styled={true} term={"name"}><i>name</i></GlossaryTerm>

 Denotes the introduction of a formal term locally to the current text.
-There is still a corresponding glossary entry, and is formally equivalent to a use of “*name*,” but the hope is that making such uses conspicuous will save the reader a trip to the glossary in some cases.
+There is still a corresponding glossary entry, and is formally equivalent to a use of “<GlossaryTerm styled={true} term={"name"}><i>name</i></GlossaryTerm>,” but the hope is that making such uses conspicuous will save the reader a trip to the glossary in some cases.